oceandatalab/skimulator/doc/source/science.rst

    FIG. 5: Model interpolated currents and the corresponding total noise
            (instrumental + geophysical).

 Simulation of errors for the nadir altimeter
 ============================================
 Two main components of the nadir altimetry error budget are simulated: the altimeter noise and residual wet-tropospheric errors.
 For the altimeter noise, the noise follow a spectrum of error consistent with global estimates from the Jason-2 altimeter.
-The wet-tropospheric residual errors are generated using the simulated wet-tropospheric signal and radiometer beam convolution described in SWOT Simulator documentation.
+The wet-tropospheric residual errors (not implemented yet) are generated using the simulated wet-tropospheric signal and radiometer beam convolution described in SWOT Simulator documentation.

 .. raw:: latex